unicorn-23/GwasWA/README.md

 `--species <str>`: Target species name for the analysis.

-`--snpfile <filename>`: Input association analysis results file.
+`--snpfile <filename>`: Input a VCF file containing variants

 ```
 gwaswa --step assess --species homo_sapiens --snpfile example/rs11644125.vcf
 ```

-Upon execution, the input variation is evaluated, generating an 'assessment_Summary.html' file.
+Upon execution, the input variants are evaluated, generating an `assessment_Summary.html` file.
 This file is stored in the `gwaswaOutput/assessment` directory.

 # Quick Start